Test Preparation & Expectations

 Being prepared for your test, whether in the lab or an imaging facility, is one way you can help to ensure that your test goes smoothly and results are available as quickly as possible.
 The preparation instructions provided by your doctor are important to follow.
 What follows is some basic information on how to prepare and what to expect for common kinds of lab work and imaging procedures.

-Diagnostic Services Manitoba offers a complete testing menu to support doctors who are providing primary health care to Manitobans across the province.
-Our menu includes tests in biochemistry and genetics, cytology, hematology, histology, immunology, microbiology, pathology and toxicology.
+Shared Health diagnostic services offers a complete testing menu to support doctors who are providing primary health care to Manitobans across the province.
+This includes tests in biochemistry and genetics, cytology, hematology, histology, immunology, microbiology, pathology and toxicology.

 Your doctor will order appropriate tests using blood, urine or other samples as required to aid in diagnosing health concerns and issues.
 It is best to speak directly with your doctor for information on the tests that are necessary for your unique situation.
 You can also access information about specific tests by visiting Lab Tests Online.

 How to prepare: Your doctor will also speak with you about what you need to do to prepare for the tests that he or she has ordered.
 If you are not given specific directions, you should ask your doctor if there is anything you need to do to prepare for your test, such as fasting (not eating or drinking) or not taking medication.

 What to expect: When you come in to a facility for your tests, you will need to provide your Manitoba Health Card or an alternate piece of identification with your photograph and the requisition form your doctor filled out.

 Results: Your sample will be sent to the laboratory where technologists will perform the required tests.
 The technologist cannot provide you with results.
 The results are sent to your doctor, who will discuss the findings and next steps with you.

 For more information, please contact your preferred test site.